Will Contact Paper Stick to Wood or Particle Board?

 Will Contact Paper Ruin Wood?

-Contact paper is available in both adhesive and non-adhesive versions.
+Decorative contact paper is available in both adhesive and non-adhesive versions.
 Using a non-adhesive, rubber-backed, or even clear vinyl contact paper would be ideal if you plan on removing it from wood at any time.

 While contact paper itself will not ruin wood when applied, the self-sticking type may cause some damage if it is removed.
-When removing adhesive contact paper, it tends to leave a sticky residue.
+When removing adhesive paper, it tends to leave a sticky residue.

 Since wood is a porous material, it is difficult to prevent that residue, therefore, it’s usually best to only apply it to wood if you plan on leaving it there permanently.